-Senator Goldwater says these problems are the concern of our senior citizens and their concern alone.
+Senator Goldwater says these are your problems - and your problems - and your problems alone.

 He says these problems are of no concern to the Federal and State governments.

-In a speech before the White House Conference on Aging in January 1961, Senator Goldwater said financial security and other provisions for older people are responsibilities solely for the individual and his family.
+In a speech before the White House Conference on Aging in January 1961, Senator Goldwater said that financial security and other provisions for older people are responsibilities solely for the individual and his family.

-We reject his position categorically.
+We reject this position categorically.
 We believe that sensible governmental programs can help immeasurably in making the years of retirement an exciting and fulfilling period of life.

 Perhaps Senator Goldwater needs the chance to learn by personal experience about the problems of retirees.
-So let me suggest we join together on November 3rd to help provide the retirement from politics he so richly deserves.
+So let me suggest that we join together on November 3rd to help provide the retirement from politics he so richly deserves.